How to increase your reach with influencer marketing for your hospitality brand

 1. Define your influencer marketing objectives

 You then also want to decide on the aim of your collaboration.
-Do you want to increase overall bookings, or sales of a specific product?
+Do you want to increase overall bookings, or sales of a specific producton your point of sale system for cafe?
 Do you want to have more followers online?
 Or do you just want to increase brand awareness?

 Make sure you decide your objectives.
 Once you have these clear, it's time to set a budget.
 We recommend deciding your total budget before you reach out to influencers.
 You get to decide the limits here, not them.